City Hunter (1987 TV series): Video game

 A video game based on the series, developed and published by Sunsoft was released on the PC Engine on March 2, 1990.
-A Revival Version was announced on September 24, 2025 and is scheduled to be released worldwide on PlayStation 5, Nintendo Switch, Nintendo Switch 2 and Windows via Steam on February 26, 2026.
+A Revival Version was announced on September 24, 2025 and was released worldwide on PlayStation 5, Nintendo Switch, Nintendo Switch 2 and Windows via Steam on February 26, 2026.

 Reception

 In a 2005 poll held by TV Asahi, City Hunter was voted 66th out of the 100 most popular animated TV series, as voted by TV viewers.
 A TV Asahi web-poll voted City Hunter 65th.

 The characters Ryo and Kaori proved popular with fans.
 In the reader voted Animage Anime Grand Prix Saeba Ryo was voted second in the "Best Male Character" section in 1988.
 In 1989, 1990 and 1991 he was voted first.
 In 1992, he was voted sixth.
 Kaori Makamura was voted fifteenth in the "Best Female Character" category in 1988 before climbing to eighth in 1989.
 She then placed fifth in 1990 before falling to sixth and eleventh in 1991 and 1992, respectively.

-The Motion Picture has been praised for the quality of its English dub but criticised for changing the characters names.
+The Motion Picture has been praised for the quality of its English dub but criticised for changing the character names.

 The anime series was also popular in France, where it was dubbed as Nicky Larson and 140 episodes aired in the early 1990s.